23 Natural Language Processing

 \[P(w_o \mid w_c) = \prod_{j=1}^{L(w_o)-1} \sigma\left([\![n(w_o, j+1) = \text{leftChild}(n(w_o, j))]\!] \cdot \mathbf{u}_{n(w_o,j)}^T \mathbf{v}_c\right)\]

-where \(L(w_o)\) is the length of the path to word \(w_o\), \(n(w_o, j)\) is the \(j\)-th node on this path, and \([\![\cdot]\!]\) is the indicator function that returns 1 or -1.
-This reduces computational complexity from \(O(|\mathcal{V}|)\) to \(O(\log |\mathcal{V}|)\), though negative sampling typically performs better in practice.
+where \(L(w_o)\) is the length of the path to word \(w_o\), \(n(w_o, j)\) is the \(j\)-th node on this path, and \([\![\cdot]\!]\) is the Iverson bracket—a notation that returns \(+1\) if the condition inside is true (the next node is the left child) and \(-1\) otherwise (the next node is the right child).
+This sign flip determines whether we use the sigmoid or its complement at each binary decision.
+Hierarchical softmax reduces computational complexity from \(O(|\mathcal{V}|)\) to \(O(\log |\mathcal{V}|)\), though negative sampling typically performs better in practice.

-24.5 Global Vectors and Matrix Factorization
+23.5 Global Vectors and Matrix Factorization

 While word2vec learns from local context windows, GloVe (Global Vectors) leverages global co-occurrence statistics.
 The key observation is that the ratio of co-occurrence probabilities can encode semantic relationships.
 Consider the words “ice” and “steam” in relation to “solid” and “gas”: \(P(\text{solid} \mid \text{ice}) / P(\text{solid} \mid \text{steam})\) is large (around 8.9), while \(P(\text{gas} \mid \text{ice}) / P(\text{gas} \mid \text{steam})\) is small (around 0.085), and \(P(\text{water} \mid \text{ice}) / P(\text{water} \mid \text{steam})\) is close to 1 (around 1.36).